LILIKANLC/classic-models-powerbi-/README.md

 3. **Run a re-engagement campaign** for bottom-tier customers - even modest improvement in low-engagement accounts would meaningfully impact total profit

-4. **Invest in new customer acquisition** - LTV of $39K per customer justifies significant marketing spend; focus on Spain, France, and Australia as high-potential markets
+4. **Invest in new customer acquisition** - avg profit of $39K per customer justifies significant marketing spend; focus on Spain, France, and Australia as high-potential markets

 5. **Plan inventory and staffing increases for October–November** to handle peak season demand without stockouts